NickG13/AEIOU/README.md

 # AEIOU
-First keyboard layout 100% made for spanish language, made by the professional typist Nick Gutiérrez.
-Just type and discover how easy is it to type now
+First keyboard layout 100% made for spanish language, made by the professional spanish typist **Nick Gutiérrez**.
+I just discovered there wasn't a specialized layout in my language, and since I work all day long typing it seemed logical to look for a solution.

-It also works with catalan, basque... and other spanish dialects.
+It also works with catalan, basque... and spanish dialects.

 There's two versions: